 The original Cotton was released in arcades for Sega’s System 16 board.
 The most well known port is for the TurboGrafx-16 Super CD, published by Hudson, which was in North America.
 The resolution is lower and the color palette is different, but in spite of some extra slowdown it’s largely a faithful translation.
 The only change is that the color cycling on the gems is quicker.
 The biggest addition is the awesome redbook soundtrack, provided by T’s Music – the arcade game’s music was rather subdued, but here it’s a guitar-laden rockfest similar to Dungeon Explorer II and Ys.
 The cutscenes are now voiced too, but only in the Japanese version.
 The Japanese version does offer the option for English text, though.

-Cotton was also ported to the X68000, published by EA Victor, and it’s essentially a perfect port of the arcade game, with an added extra song for the loading screen.
+Cotton was also ported to the X68000, published by EA Victor.
+Not only it is an excellent port of the arcade game, but it included some subtly enhanced visuals, rebalanced difficulty, and some different boss designs and patterns.
+A couple of bosses were changed totally, like the Cleopatra statue, which was replaced by a dragon snake.
 It was also released on the PlayStation under the name Cotton Original.
-This is another straight port of the arcade game, though the music was run through a cheap sounding synthesizer.
+This is a straight port of the arcade game, though the music was run through a cheap sounding synthesizer.
 The arcade game’s FM synth was nothing to write home about so it’s not a huge loss, but it still pales greatly compared to the majestic TG16 soundtrack.

 Finally, Cotton made an appearance in portable form for the Neo Geo Pocket Color.
 It’s a solid port for a handheld, even keeping the cutscenes and the parallax scrolling during gameplay.
 An English release of the NGPC port exists, though it was only distributed in Europe.
 Additionally, there is a port to Japanese mobile phones.